mendeljacks/orma/README.md

 ```

 </td><td>
-Create a new user for Charlie, and create a post.
+Create a new user for Charlie, then create a post.
 Orma will automatically set the user_id of this post to whatever id the database generated for Charlie.
 This works because there is only one foreign key (user_id) connecting the users and posts tables.

 </td></tr>
 </table>